Minimizing the time to a decision: The Laplace transform of the distribution of

-of the distribution of the decision time.
-This non-trivial task is carried out using the ``guess and verify'' method.
+This nontrivial task is carried out using the ``guess and verify'' method.
 Loosely, the guess is inspired by comparing the payoffs of doing something optimal against doing something nearly optimal.
 This leads to a surprisingly tractable heuristic equation from which $\hat v_r$ can be recovered.